DukeWilki/retro-gamer-quiz/README.md

 # Code Quiz
 This assignment was to create a quiz using javascript.
-I used CSS and google fontas to give it a retro look of the early 1990s, but I also added modern emojis to hint at modern times.
+I used CSS and Google fonts to give it a retro look of the early 1990s, but I also added modern emojis to hint at modern times.
 Only the top 5 scores are recorded, but this can be chenged in the javascrupt slice.

 ## Contents
 <p>